Originally published on May 9th, 2019. Updated for July 20th, 2021.

-Small businesses are keen on how to best get things accomplished without breaking the bank.
+Small businesses are keen on how to best get things accomplished without breaking the bank, such as turning to DIY web design.
 If you have found yourself responsible for creating or updating your business’s website, you are probably ready to learn how to do it yourself rather than paying a web developer.
 Before you crack open the programming codes or sift through hundreds of cookie-cutter template web designs, we would like to shed light on a few things that may make you change your mind.
-Here are the downsides of DIY web design:
+Here are the downsides you should know about:

 Investing too much of your time